Learn to Predict Using Linear Regression in R With Ease (Updated 2024)

 B0 and B1 – Regression parameter

-Practical Application of Linear Regression Using R
+Practical Application of Linear Regression in R

-Let’s try to understand the practical application of linear regression in R with another example.
+Let’s try to understand the practical application of linear Regression in R with another example.

 Let’s say we have a dataset of the blood pressure and age of a certain group of people.
 With the help of this data, we can train a simple linear regression model in R, which will be able to predict blood pressure at ages that are not present in our dataset.